How to Stop Obsessing Over Weight Loss, and Actually Lose Weight. Toss Your Weight Loss Goal!

-On the other hand, if you focus on fueling your body more healthfully by cutting back on processed foods in favor of whole foods, incorporate strength training as part of a more well rounded exercise routine, and get the recommended 7-9 hours of sleep each night so your muscles can recover, you’ll be properly prepared an will most likely shed some extra weight in the process.
+On the other hand, cut back on processed foods, incorporate strength training instead of just cardio, and get enough sleep, you’ll be properly prepared and will likely shed weight in the process.

-Focusing on what small changes you can make towards better health, as opposed to solely how you can lose weight, is a more holistic, practical, and mentally healthier way to reach your goals.
+Focus on what small changes you can make towards better health, as opposed to solely how you can lose weight.
+This is a holistic, practical, and mentally healthier way to reach your goals.

-Like I said earlier, weight loss (assuming you have extra weight to lose) is an indicator that your overall health is improving.
+Like I said earlier, weight loss (if you have it to lose) is an indicator that your overall health is improving.
 It is a side effect of consistently making healthier choices.
-By channeling your energy into making one small healthy change at a time; going to bed on time, fitting in a morning workout, choosing baked over fried, cooking instead of going out, etc., for the sake of improving your health, the weight loss will come.
+Try channeling your energy into making one small healthy change at a time.
+Like, going to bed earlier, fitting in a morning workout, choosing baked over fried, cooking instead of going out, etc.

 Are you tired of letting the scale determine your success?
 Working with a professional health coach will help you set meaningful and realistic goals, and help you get there by holding you accountable.
 I would love to talk with you about where you’re struggling and come up with an action plan to finally get the results you want!
 Click here to see how you can work with me, and here to start the conversation.